Q. How long will it take to deliver my camera?

 A. About 7 - 10 working days is the current estimate.
 We prepare each camera individually for you when you place your order.
 Small orders for accessories only should be delivered within about 5 - 7 days.
 We will always try to deliver earlier than these estimates, but we are often busy with multiple orders.

 If you are an overseas customer, it will take a little longer.
-If you want an update or delivery estimate on your order, contact us on firstname.lastname@example.org
+Check out our blog on international delivery status.
+If you want an update or delivery estimate on your order, contact us on email@example.com

 Q. Is the camera shown for sale in the photos on the web site the actual camera I will receive?